Mixed-Integer Linear Optimization for Semi-Supervised Optimal Classification Trees: Introduction

 Besides the MIP models to solve an OCT, \textcite{BLANQUERO2021105281} proposed a nonlinear optimization approach to compute an optimal ``randomized'' classification tree.
 In their approach, each data point is assigned to a class only with a given probability.
-The model uses oblique cuts with the goal of utilizing fewer predictor variables in the splits of the tree.
-Furthermore, \textcite{BLANQUERO2020255} aggregate local and global sparsity in the randomized tree by means of regularization with polyhedral norms.
+The model uses multivariate cuts with the goal of utilizing fewer predictor variables in the splits of the tree.
+This builds upon the work of \textcite{BLANQUERO2020255}, which introduced the use of oblique cuts and focused on achieving both local and global sparsity.
+By employing regularization with polyhedral norms, this approach specifically aims to utilize fewer predictor variables in the splits of the tree, a feature that is also integrated into their subsequent randomized model.

 All the strategies presented so far exclusively focus on labeled data.
-However, acquiring labels for every unit of interest can be expensive---in particular if classic surveys are used to obtain the labels.
-In this case, it would be beneficial to train the decision tree on only partly labeled data.
+However, acquiring labels for every unit of interest can be expensive---in particular if face-to-face surveys are used to obtain the labels.
+These surveys rise in cost more or less linearly with the number of surveyed units.
+Hence, if the non-labeled data is available, it would be beneficial to train the decision tree on only partly labeled data.
 This yields a semi-supervised learning setting \parencite{semisupervised}.
-Algorithms for semi-supervised learning have already been proposed for SVM \parencite{Chapelle,LAPSVM2}, neural networks \parencite{SemiSupNN,NeuralSemiSUpervised,NeuralSEMISUP}, and logistic regression \parencite{LRSemi,SemiSupRL}.
+The most common approach to tackle the semi-supervised learning problem is to learn the structure of the feature space.
+As the features are taken to be available for the labeled and unlabeled units, their structure can be estimated in a more stable way; see, e.g., \textcite{belkin2006manifold, kemp2003semi}. \textcite{zhu2003semi} extend this idea, by using propagation methods, to fill up data-gaps in the feature space, and \textcite{blanco2023multiclass} show how to use the pre-learned structure of the feature space for multiclass classification.
+Algorithms for semi-supervised learning have already been proposed for support vector machines (SVMs) \parencite{demiriz2000optimization,Chapelle,LAPSVM2}, neural networks \parencite{SemiSupNN,NeuralSemiSUpervised,NeuralSEMISUP}, and logistic regression \parencite{LRSemi,SemiSupRL}.